Paul Thomas MRCVS BVSc GPCertSAS

 Nigel White MRCVS BVSc

 Growing up in Goosnargh, and then Pilling, Nigel has always been local to the area.
 He first came to our practice at the age of 6, a visit which ignited a desire to become a veterinary surgeon.
-He began to regularly see practice with Andy Hutcheson from the age of 14 until he commenced his veterinary studies at Liverpool University.
+He began to regularly see practice with Andy Hutcheson from the age of 14 until he commenced his veterinary studies at the University of Liverpool.
 Prior to university he worked during weekends as a groom at World Horse Welfare Penny Farm in Blackpool, rehabilitating rescued horses.

 He graduated with distinction in 2013, and began his first job at a local practice as a vet.
 There he attended to farm animals, horses and all manner of pets.
 After two years, he decided to concentrate on small animals practice, and spent 18 months as a locum vet.
 During this time he worked some Saturdays and helped cover Paul and Andrea’s holiday leave.

 We were delighted when Nigel agreed to join our team in October 2016.
 Nigel enjoys small animal practice, and particularly the surgical aspect.
 He has embraced joining our team, is always keen to learn new techniques and skills.
 He also has a real passion for animal welfare.

 Aside from being a vet, he has also spent time working for his family’s electrical contracting company and was a qualified electrician, which is very handy for maintenance around the practice!
 He also has a labrador and a cocker spaniel to keep him busy!

 Bruce supports Paul and his team by helping out to cover some Saturday mornings, training days and holidays.
 Our small team of vets means that our clients are able to form relationships with them, and vice versa.